LaraibUMemon/AnimalsTask/README.md

 Do not use if/else, switch/case or Ternary Operations in your code.
 The code should be written in a way that allows for adding more new categories (that might have even different logic and output formatting) without changing the existing code base (open closed principle).

-# Instructions
-- Project is created using Java 8.
-JDK 1.8 required to build
-- It is a maven project.
-Build project and run tests using command ```mvn clean install```
-- Run the project using [Main.java](https://github.com/LaraibUMemon/AnimalsTask/blob/master/src/main/java/com/qiagen/Main.java) using command ```mvn exec:java -Dexec.mainClass="com.qiagen.Main"``` or by calling the main method directly through an IDE e.g. IntelliJ